Atlanta Bicycle Accident Attorney

 Q: Can I legally ride my bicycle on the sidewalk?

 A: No!
-No person “shall drive any vehicle upon a sidewalk or sidewalk area.”
-Bikes are “vehicles under Georgia law.
+No person “shall not drive any vehicle upon a sidewalk or sidewalk area.”
+Bikes are “vehicles” under Georgia law.

-You need a bicycle accident attorney who understands the rules and regulations in Georgia and throughout the Atlanta area.
-Contact Ponton Law at 404-418-8507 if you have been injured in a bicycle accident today.
+You need an Atlanta, GA bicycle accident attorney who understands the rules and regulations in Georgia and throughout the Atlanta area.
+Contact Ponton Law at 404-806-2454 if you have been injured in a bicycle accident today.